 Next up, those drab cushions.
 I decided to purchase fabric and sew large body pillow-like covers that I could slide over the existing cushions and then take off and throw in the wash when needed.
 I got the fabric from Joann and with a 60% off coupon my fabric purchase came to $26.98.
 To create the pillows I simply cut the padding off the cushions that wrapped around the back of chair.
 The wrapped cushion was really not needed and it made it difficult to put my body pillow cover over the cushion.
 After I cut them off, I created small pillowcases to put over them.
 To save money, I decided to buy fabric only for the front of the pillows and for the fabric on the back I cut up an old navy blue twin sheet.
 The pillow fabric cost $5.59 from Joann.
 To hang them, I used some grey yarn that I had on hand.
 I created two large loops around the back of the chair and then simply slid the pillows through the front.

-I purchased a pack of 4 succulents for $3.98 and created those little pots from some silver tins and white textured shelf liner that I had.
+I purchased a pack of 4 succulents for $3.98 and created those little pots by cutting and gluing some white textured shelf liner I had, to some silver tins I had left over from a baby shower I hosted.
 I got the golden rhinoceros on clearance from target for $3.88.
 I named him Ronnie.
 The other golden décor piece is actually 2 old ring holders that I glued together and then painted gold.

 So to recap:

 - Valspar spray paint rugged suede $11.94

 - Table cloth “rug” $14.24

 And the grand total comes to……drum roll please…..$90.46.
 Mission accomplished – a patio furniture makeover for less than $100.

 And just in case you wanted to see that old patio furniture again (well, no one really wants to see that) here’s a before and after comparison.
 Ahhh, so much better.